braziljs/eloquente-javascript/02_program_structure.md

 {{index "|| operator", ["if keyword", chaining]}}

 The second version of the program has a straightforward solution and a clever one.
-The simple way is to add another conditional "branch" to precisely test the given condition.
-For the clever method, build up a string containing the word or words to output and print either this word or the number if there is no word, potentially by making good use of the `||` operator.
+The simple solution is to add another conditional "branch" to precisely test the given condition.
+For the clever solution, build up a string containing the word or words to output and print either this word or the number if there is no word, potentially by making good use of the `||` operator.

 hint}}

-### Chess board
+### Chessboard

-{{index "chess board (exercise)", loop, [nesting, "of loops"], "newline character"}}
+{{index "chessboard (exercise)", loop, [nesting, "of loops"], "newline character"}}

 Write a program that creates a string that represents an 8×8 grid, using newline characters to separate lines.
 At each position of the grid there is either a space or a "#" character.
-The characters should form a chess board.
+The characters should form a chessboard.

 Passing this string to `console.log` should show something like this: